When it comes to the facts surrounding fertility, there is a significant amount of misinformation floating around.

 Fertility Myth #3

-This means that a woman who wishes to put off having a baby because she isn’t sure of her current partner or because she wants better financial stability, doesn’t have to worry about her biological clock running out.
-She can always harvest her eggs at 25 when they are at their healthiest and wait until her circumstances permit her to have a baby.
+This means that a woman who wishes to delay having a baby because she isn’t sure of her current partner or because she wants better financial stability does not have to worry about her biological clock running out.

 Fertility Myth #4

-Infertility is always a problem with a weak man or an infertile woman
+There is always a risk of infertility when dealing with a weak man or an infertile woman